GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The computer is not just an advanced calculator or camera or paintbrush; rather, it is a device that accelerates and extends our processes of thought.
+> ### First learn computer science and all the theory.
+Next develop a programming style.
+Then forget all that and just hack.
 >
-> ~ *Danny Hillis*
+> ~ *George Carrette*

 ---
 ## 🏎 Quick Facts